-The Fuel Cell Technologies Office webinars are free.
-Advanced registration is required to receive a URL and password to watch webinars online and the phone number to listen to audio.
+The Fuel Cell Technologies Office (FCTO) webinars are free.
+Advanced registration is required to receive a URL to watch webinars online and the phone number to listen to audio.
 The program provides information here for upcoming and past webinars.

 View the webinar archives to download materials from past webinars:

 - 2016 webinar archive

 Also view the state and regional initiatives meeting series archive to download materials from past webinars, calls, meetings, and presentations co-hosted by FCTO.